hueyjeong/gemini-cli-as-api/DOCKER.md

 ### 1. Code Changes

-The container mounts your local source code directory, so changes are reflected immediately thanks to wrangler's hot reloading:
+The container runs TypeScript files directly with Bun's native support:

 1. Edit files in `src/`
 2. Save changes
-3. Container automatically restarts and reflects changes
+3. Restart the container to reflect changes: `npm run docker:dev`
 4. Test at `http://localhost:8787`

+For development with hot reload, you can run locally with: `bun run dev`

 ### 2. Adding Dependencies

-If you add new npm dependencies:
+If you add new dependencies (using Bun):

 ```bash
 # Stop the container